tobaccorico/IBO/audit.md

 ## Invariants

+Placing rappers in endangerment, who's reckless?
+With this food for thought sorta' like breakfast,
+You could mark it off as wreck on a checklist:
-"Squeezing water out of stones and eating bearer bonds," like
+"squeezing water outta stones and eating bearer bonds," like
 Shahmen Mangroves, my 5 string serenade kicks off with 5
  wagon and an all sixes `BACKEND` 24 times.